 People whose circumstances make them vulnerable:

-- The practice held a register of patients living in vulnerable circumstances including homeless people, illegal immigrants and patients living is refuges as well as those with a learning disability. - People in vulnerable circumstances were easily able to register with the practice, including those with no fixed abode. - Al- Shifa Medical Centre is a member of the "Safe Surgery Network".
-This is a national project to support healthcare access for the vulnerable and migrant population and allows patients to register safely without concern that their details may be passed on to Home Office Representatives.
+- The practice held a register of patients living in vulnerable circumstances including homeless people and those with a learning disability. - People in vulnerable circumstances were easily able to register with the practice, including those with no fixed abode.